trillium-rs/trillium/docs/src/overview/runtimes.md

 opinion, I recommend starting with trillium_smol.
 It is easy to switch trillium between runtimes at any point.

+# 12-Factor by default, but overridable

+Trillium seeks to abide by a [12 factor](https://12factor.net/config) approach to configuration, accepting configuration from the environment wherever possible.
+The number of configuration points that can be customized through environment variables will likely increase over time.

 To run trillium on a different host or port, either provide a `HOST` and/or `PORT` environment variables, or compile the specific values into the application as follows: